Lxzeroo/ZTNA/docs/ARCHITECTURE.md

-See `docs/HARDENING.md` for a full, itemized mapping of every gap identified in Section 4 (and the README's "Known limitations") to what was implemented, how to exercise it, and what remains explicitly out of scope.
+See `docs/HARDENING.md` for a full, itemized mapping of every gap identified in Section 4 (and the README's "Known limitations") to what was implemented, how to exercise it, and what remains explicitly out of scopes.